erin-rtfm/Deeni/WTD Writing Day Intro.md

 - Proofread/copy edit topics - they all need it!
 - In the [Sounds and Spelling](https://github.com/erin-rtfm/Deeni/blob/master/Cirriculum/Chapter%200:%20Introduction%20and%20Basics/Sounds%20and%20Spelling.md) topic:
   - Collect the list of consonants from the [Siletz Language website](http://www.siletzlanguage.org/additional-materials.php?category=18) and add them to the Consonants section.
 For now, treat any blends (e.g., "kr") as a single consonant.
   - Provide examples of Deeni consonant sounds as they are used in English, where possible.
+You can hear the pronunciation of each sound on the [Deeni Dvn YouTube channel](https://www.youtube.com/watch?v=6UN7rABDQqI).
   - Collect and link sound files for each consonant from Wikipedia.
+Use the [Vowels](https://github.com/erin-rtfm/Deeni/blob/master/Curriculum/Chapter%200%20--%20Introduction%20and%20Basics/Sounds%20and%20Spelling.md#basic-vowels) section as a template.
   - Provide examples of Deeni words that begin with each consonant.
-(Look words up on the [Talking Dictionary](http://siletz.swarthmore.edu/).)
+You can look words up on the [Siletz Talking Dictionary](http://siletz.swarthmore.edu/) or [Tolowa Dee-ni' Wee-ya'-dvn](http://www.weeyadvn.com/tolowa-dictionary/).
   - Collect and link sound files for each ejective from Wikipedia, where possible.
 In Deeni, ejectives are marked with an apostrophe after a consonant.
 (An apostrophe after a vowel is a glottal stop.)
   - Provide examples of Deeni words that include each ejective.
-(Look words up on the [Talking Dictionary](http://siletz.swarthmore.edu/).)
+You can look words up on the [Siletz Talking Dictionary](http://siletz.swarthmore.edu/) or the [Tolowa Dee-ni' Wee-ya'-dvn](http://www.weeyadvn.com/tolowa-dictionary/).

 ## Long-Form Writing
 - In the [Sounds and Spelling](https://github.com/erin-rtfm/Deeni/blob/master/Cirriculum/Chapter%200:%20Introduction%20and%20Basics/Sounds%20and%20Spelling.md) topic: